abasile1-tech/cyberpunk_ripperdoc_appointment_scheduler/README.md

 In the Cyberpunk genre of science fiction, ripperdocs are medical practitioners that can install cybernetic prostheses, called cyberware.

-## running instructions for your applications (so other people can clone it and run it)
-## your brief
+## Running Instructions:
+	- git clone
+	- pip install Flask
+	- pip install python-dotenv
+	- flask run

+## My Project Brief

 A customer (don’t worry about multiple users just yet, we can pretend this is already within a user being logged in) wants to be able to book an appointment to get chipped with the latest implant on the market.